Mon - Fri (9:00am - 5:00pm)

 Wills include provisions for the appointment of a guardian for minor children in case both parents pass away.
 Trusts allow parents to set aside funds for their children’s care and specify how and when these funds should be used.
 Medical powers of attorney for a child designate someone to make medical decisions for the children if parents are unable to do so.

-It’s generally recommended to review and update your estate planning documents every three to five years.
-If a significant life event occurs, you should update your documentation in light of that change immediately, regardless of whether it’s been three years.
+It is generally recommended to review and update your estate planning documents every three to five years.
+If a significant life event occurs, you should update your documentation in light of that change immediately, regardless of whether it is been three years.

 These types of events include things such as marriage, divorce, birth of a child, death of a beneficiary or executor, significant changes in financial status, and changes in the law.
 Regular reviews ensure that your estate plan accurately reflects your current wishes, circumstances, and any legal changes.